lisageeee/InterviewPrep/README.md

 - If value.left != null add it to the queue `offer()`
 - If value.right != null add it to the queue `offer()`
 ### BSTs
--Often testing recursion when asked this type of question -Lookup is O(logn) since you only have to look in half the tree
+- Often testing recursion when asked this type of question
+- Lookup is O(logn) since you only have to look in half the tree
 ### Heaps
 - A tree
--Min-heap: each child is >= parent node.
+- Min-heap: each child is >= parent node.
 Root node always smallest value
--Max-heap: each child is <= parent node.
-Root node always largest value -Good for prioritizing ~ O(1) lookup for maximum value (highest priority) in max-heap
+- Max-heap: each child is <= parent node.
+Root node always largest value
+- Good for prioritizing ~ O(1) lookup for maximum value (highest priority) in max-heap

 ## Graphs